The Village of Duncton

 Duncton is a beautiful village nestled against the South Downs in the heart of the magnificent West Sussex countryside.
 Situated on the A285, we are 11 miles from Chichester and a short hop over Duncton Hill to the sea.
 Please see our Village Info & Contacts page for a village map and leaflet.

-The Council
+The Parish Council

 All our councillors are volunteers and are committed to representing their community.
 They: